protocol/nft-website/docs/tutorial/avax-nft.md

 > 0
 ```

-Obviously the address `0x9632a79656af553F58738B0FB750320158495942` belonging to the second account we accessed with `accounts[1]` does not own any FILET token.
+Obviously the address `0x9632a79656af553F58738B0FB750320158495942` belonging to the second account whom we accessed with `accounts[1]` does not own any FILET token.
 Before we can mint a token to the address, we'll have to upload the metadata such as the image, name, and description we want to link to the token to [nft.storage](https://nft.storage).

 ## Uploading the asset and minting the token